uhlig-it/shop-alarm/README.markdown

 When `locked`, `unlocked`, `lock-failed` or `unlock-failed` events appear on `werkstatt/lock`, it sets the color of the _local_ `Blink1` device accordingly.

-TODO In addition, it publishes a `color-changed`, `fade` etc. events to `werkstatt/blink1`.
+In addition, it publishes a `color`, `fade` etc. event to `werkstatt/blink1`.
 Other components may be interested.

 ## `MQTT::Keyboard` sensor